MicrosoftDocs/architecture-center/docs/landing-zones/azure-virtual-desktop/design-guide.md

 #### Architecture

 > [!IMPORTANT]
-> The accelerator deploys into the Azure Virtual Desktop landing zone subscriptions highlighted by the dashed red lines in the architecture diagram. **It is recommended that an appropriate platform foundation is already deployed, to provide the enterprise-scale services required by the resources that the accelerator deploys.** Ideally, the platform reference implementation was deployed from the official set of [Cloud Adoption Framework platform landing zones](/azure/cloud-adoption-framework/ready/enterprise-scale/implementation#reference-implementation).
+> The accelerator deploys into the Azure Virtual Desktop landing zone subscriptions identified in the architecture diagram. **It's recommended that an appropriate platform foundation is already deployed, to provide the enterprise-scale services required by the resources that the accelerator deploys.** Ideally, a platform reference implementation was deployed from the official set of [Cloud Adoption Framework platform landing zones](/azure/cloud-adoption-framework/ready/enterprise-scale/implementation#reference-implementation).
+Deploying one of the official platform landing zones will also ensure you're compliant with the deployment prerequisites discussed later.

 :::image type="content" source="https://raw.githubusercontent.com/Azure/avdaccelerator/main/workload/docs/diagrams/avd-accelerator-baseline-architecture.png" alt-text="Diagram of reference implementation created by Azure Virtual Desktop landing zone accelerator." border="false" lightbox="https://raw.githubusercontent.com/Azure/avdaccelerator/main/workload/docs/diagrams/avd-accelerator-baseline-architecture.png" :::